Litter and dumped rubbish enforcement

-To report dumped rubbish or fly tipping you need to register or log in to My Account and then select ‘Add a Report’, select the location of the problem and then select the correct category from the drop down menu.
+If you report dumped rubbish or fly tipping using My Account, you'll be able to view the progress of your report.
+Select ‘Add a Report’ then select the location of the problem and then select the correct category from the drop down menu.

 If you have seen someone dumping rubbish you can report it through the Report someone for dumping rubbish form.

 If you see an abandoned trolley call Trolleywise, which will arrange collection, on 0800 316 1241.

 Use our bulky waste service